How We Make Money

 - Advertising.
 In case you’re wondering, we don’t choose the ads you see.
 That’s determined by Google AdSense.
 Indeed, the ads you’re shown may be totally different from the ones served up to your neighbors.
 As donations have increased, we’ve reduced the number of ads on the site.

 Equally important, here’s how we don’t make money:

-- We don’t collect referral fees for promoting particular credit cards, brokerage firms and other financial services—a clear conflict of interest.
-In the site’s early days, we participated in a few affiliate marketing programs offered by financial firms, but don’t anymore.
-We didn’t want readers to worry that those relationships were influencing the articles we ran—and we felt it was wrong to tie the site’s business success to readers buying specific financial products and services.
+- We don’t collect referral fees for promoting particular credit cards, brokerage firms or other products and services—a clear conflict of interest.
+In the site’s early days, we participated in a few affiliate marketing programs, but don’t anymore.
+We didn’t want readers to worry that those relationships were influencing the articles we ran—and we felt it was wrong to tie the site’s business success to readers buying specific products and services.